tustin2121/James_Somerton_Transcripts/_videos/xBDc6SedkAc.md

 <compare>
 <james {% include timecode %}>

 And yeah it got heat, of the... not-so-great kind.
-Uh, we're talking about think pieces from places like The Huffington Post and the BBC getting their knickers in a Twist over the movie's "excessive sexiness".
+Uh, we're talking about <mark fc=false>think pieces from places like The Huffington Post and the BBC</mark> getting their knickers in a Twist over the movie's "excessive sexiness".

 The twist?
 Some of these naysayers were gay men.
 It's a bit of a "the call is coming from inside of the house" moment when queer people themselves openly admit to being comfortable watching straight sex in movies, but are turned away by the sight of boys kissing.
 Especially due to how relatively tame *Red, White, and
 Royal Blue*'s sex was, compared to other gay media released in recent memory.